RomainLNZ/RomainLNZ/README.md

 ## 📍 Location and Availability:

-I am based in the oise region and available to work remotely or on site (up to 90 km).
+I am based in the Oise region and available to work remotely or on site (up to 90 km).

 - **Email:** [romain.lonza@gmail.com](mailto:romain.lonza@gmail.com)
 ---